AlexBethel/banwebplus2/README.md

 * Either remove user accounts entirely, or implement proper password hashing; until one of these is done, user accounts remain in the system but disabled in the UI.
+* Remove irrelevant features: e.g., bugs and feedback; use GitHub issues and the admin e-mail instead.
 * Modify the overall project organization to avoid the need for the source directory to be mutable; currently, scraped data gets written to $ROOT/scraping, and this directory needs to be mutable for the